mempko/firestr/src/README.md

 firelocator
 -------------------------------------------------------------------

-Greeter application which helps firestr communicate over NAT
+Locator application which helps firestr instances find each other and communicate over NAT.

 packaged_apps
 -------------------------------------------------------------------